 To address subjects of critical interest to science educators, the Association publishes a professional journal for each level of science teaching and many other educational books and professional publications.
 Publications, books, posters, and other educational tools are available online.
-The member newspaper, NSTA Reports, is now an e-newsletter.
+The member newspaper, NSTA Reports, is now a weekly e-newsletter.

 To enhance professional learning and provide networking forums for science educators, each year NSTA conducts a national conference, a series of area conferences, and a STEM Forum & Expo.
-These events attract over 30,000 attendees annually.
+These events attract more than 30,000 attendees annually.
 At the conferences, teachers may choose from hundreds of workshops, demonstrations, and presentations covering every discipline, grade level, and teaching focus.
 They hear nationally renowned speakers address the hottest topics in science education and learn about the latest breakthroughs from experts in the field.

 Awards and Recognition Programs

-Each year the Association and its sponsors reward and recognize teachers and students with cash awards, school supplies and materials, trips to our national convention, U.S. savings bonds, and more.
+Each year the Association and its sponsors reward and recognize teachers and students with cash awards, school supplies and materials, trips to our national conference, U.S. savings bonds, and more.
 NSTA administers a robust awards program and several exciting competitions to recognize the professional efforts of teachers and the innovative talents of their students.

 Advocating for Science and Science Teachers

 The Association serves as an advocate for science educators by keeping its members and the general public informed about national issues and trends in science education.
 NSTA disseminates results from nationwide surveys and reports and offers testimony to Congress on science education–related legislation and other issues.
 The Association develops position statements on issues such as teacher preparation, laboratory science, use of animals in the classroom, laboratory safety, and elementary and middle level science.

-There are approximately one hundred full-time staff at NSTA headquarters managed by the following senior staff:
+There are approximately 60 full-time staff at NSTA headquarters, managed by the following senior staff: